dragongears/balena-electron-vue/README.md

 # balena-electron-vue

 A base [Vue](https://vuejs.org/) app that runs in the [Electron](https://electronjs.org/) environment for [Balena](https://www.balena.io) Raspberry Pi deployment.
-It exposes the process.env environment variables and VUE_APP_* environment variables on the $env property of each Vue component.
+It exposes the process.env environment variables and VUE_APP_* environment variables on the $env property of each Vue component, removing 'VUE_APP_' from the beginning of Vue app environment variable names.

 For development the VUE_APP_* environment variables are stored in an .env file (typically .env.local) and in production the VUE_APP_* environment variables are in the Balena Cloud Environment Variables panel.